Estimated reading time: 7 minutes

 But when you compare the types and levels of toxins in cigarette smoke with those in e-cigarette vapour, vaping is a pretty safe bet.

-When it comes to skin-harming nasties, vaping doesn’t even come close to tobacco smoke, which contains up to 7000 known toxins, including cadmium, arsenic and lead, many of which are harmful to skin.
+When it comes to skin-harming nasties, vaping is without doubt the preferable option compared to tobacco smoke.
+This, of course contains up to 7000 known toxins, including cadmium, arsenic and lead, many of which are harmful to skin.

 That doesn’t mean you won’t find any dermatological toxins at all in vape products.
 It’s just that if there are any, they’re in much lower, and relatively wrinkle-safe quantities.